j-jinjia/j-jinjia/README.md

 # 💫About Me :

+I have recently completed a 12-week full stack software development course with [_nology.io](https://nology.io/).
+After completing my BSc in astrophysics I've realised 2 things: I don't see myself working as a researcher and I wasn't ready to break into the job market.
+Through my university computing modules I started getting interested in coding so I started looking for opportunities in the tech industry.

+Through nology I was able to upskill and gain enough confidence to make my first step into the tech industry and now I can confidently call myself a Junior developer.

 🔭 I’m currently working on a music player [full-stack project](https://github.com/j-jinjia/full-stack-project)

 🌱 I’m currently giving a try at TypeScript